AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/configure-integrations/configure-sharepoint-integration.md

 >[!NOTE]
 >
->The SharePoint integration for a user can connect to a single SharePoint instance.
+>A SharePoint integration can connect to a single SharePoint instance.
+Therefore, a user can set up an integration for one SharePoint, but cannot set up an integration to a second SharePoint, even if they have permissions to and documents on the second SharePoint.

 ## Configure the legacy SharePoint integration for continued access to documents